Cyfrin/Updraft/courses/curve-cryptoswap/1-intro/2-lead-instructor/+page.md

-Okay, here's a written lesson based on the provided video content.

-First, we are introduced to the instructor, Tas.

-Then, we learn about Tas's background and experience.
-Tas has been a software developer for more than a decade and a smart contract developer for more than five years.

-Tas also teaches about smart contract programming on their YouTube channel, Smart Contract Programmer.

-Finally, we learn that Tas is the author of the websites Solidity by Example and Vyper by Example.
+## Introducing: Tas

+Tas is a 38-year-old software developer with a nine-year track record of exploring and innovating in the Web3 space.
+With a solid foundation in mathematics from his university days, he spent several years traveling the world after graduation before diving into programming as a PHP web developer.
+Tas’s fascination with blockchain technology began when he encountered Andreas Antonopoulos’s talks on Bitcoin, which ultimately drew him into the broader crypto realm.
+He later shifted his focus to Ethereum, drawn by its flexibility and smart contract capabilities.

+Nowadays, Tas shares his insights on decentralized technologies and smart contract development through his YouTube channel, [Smart Contract Programmer](https://www.youtube.com/@smartcontractprogrammer), and connects with fellow enthusiasts on X at [@ProgrammerSmart](https://x.com/ProgrammerSmart).